JCTec/GithubQL/README.md

 ## SwiftUI Extensions:
 In the project I included various SwiftUI Extension Snippets that are used across the project, such as `ActivityIndicator`, `RetryButton`, `SafeVStack` and `IgnoringSafeArea`
-Follow me on twitter for more Snippets like this ones.
+Follow me on twitter for more Snippets like these ones.
 <a href="https://twitter.com/JC_Tec_">@JC_Tec_</a>